-Wagah border post, about 29 km from Amritsar on the Grand Trunk, has become famous for the ceremonial closing of gates and lowering of flags of India and Pakistan.
+Wagah is about 29 km from Amritsar in Punjab province.
+Wagah border post, about 29 km from Amritsar on the Grand Trunk Road, has become famous for the ceremonial closing of gates and lowering of flags of India and Pakistan.
 Over 5000 people converge on the Indian side alone to watch the ceremony known as Beating the Retreat.
-Wagah is about 29 km from Amritsar in Punjab province.

 It has become a tradition for people from both sides to converge at the border post to watch the ceremony.
 The crowd on Indian side is heavy on long weekends and public holidays.
 India and Pakistan have constructed stands to enable their citizens to watch the spectacle with comfort.
 With the numbers increasing, Indian government plans to develop Wagah as a tourist destination.
 The ceremony lasts for around 45 minutes and is over just before the sunset.
 The time of the flag lowering ceremony changes depending on the season.
 Generally, it starts at around 4.15 pm during winter and at around 4:45 pm during summer.